stungeye/Applied-Math-For-Games-1/docs/00-introduction-to-javascript/06-basic-math.md

 ## Modify-and-Assign Operators

-The equals operator can be paired all the math operators we've seen so far to modify and assign the result back to a variable.
+We can pair the equals operator with other math operators to modify and assign the result back to a variable.

 ```javascript
 let dreams = 4;